cardano-acropolis/nft-tools/README.md

 20211031190801NJ Made the files.

 20211031211105NJ I recommend freezing all channels right before the NFT launch and putting it into the main channel.
 Or, autoblock all replies with an addr suffix.

 20211102224618NJ Worked on several contracts and got the foundations set up.

+20211104183008NJ Quasar: DAO for each challenge of fund seven -- the challenge could participate as the challenge team.
+Challenge: how do we continue to scale with the insane number of proposals that are happening.